 I just couldn’t see what colors would work and how to best place the remaining pieces of furniture.
 By circumstance, I’ve been in touch with a great Calgary based Interior Designer.
 Trying to arrange our schedules proved to be quite a feat.
 Then, she suggested Skype.
 Now, this is the first time I heard of an interior designer working by Skype and being a tech-junkie, it made immediate sense so we arranged to connect on Skype one afternoon.

 Within minutes of our call and me walking around the space, laptop-in-hand, she was able to pick out tones, hues and colors to use for paint, furniture pieces to look for and how to arrange them.
-Ideas that I would have otherwise never think of on my own.
+Ideas that I would have otherwise never thought of on my own.
 She was able to tie together pieces of my personality, interests, Fen Shui and practical use of the space (writing, creative thinking, some video work) into one cohesive piece.
 Truly amazing, especially for working through Skype.

 This is one local business that stands out from the rest and just the Skype consult alone is worth the call.